 A drawdown can have the potential to lower the interest that accrues if you don’t need to unlock the full amount right away.
 But that’s something our expert equity release advisers are here to explain to you.

-Talking to one of our specialist equity release advisers will help you discover which option is the right one for you.
-From clearing existing debts to providing for your family, our fully-qualified and expert equity release advisers can customise your plan to suit your exact needs.
+Talking to one of our specialist equity release advisers will help you discover which option could be the right one for you.
+From clearing existing debts to providing for your family, our fully-qualified and expert equity release advisers can customise your plan to suit your needs.
 It all comes down to what matters most to you – and how you’d like to make the most of the equity tied up in your home.

 Your specialist equity release adviser will explain: